-This guide is intended to help you carry out manual evaluations of your web content.
-We've compiled a selection of accessibility success criteria taken from the World Wide Web Consortium's Web Content Accessibility Guidelines (WCAG) 2.0, the standard for web accessibility.
-NYU now adheres to WCAG 2.0 AA.
+We have developed a set of testing standards to help you carry out manual evaluations of your web content.
+The tests are based on the World Wide Web Consortium's Web Content Accessibility Guidelines (WCAG) 2.0, the standard NYU has adopted.

 The tests we've complied have been written for people who don't have an in-depth knowledge of web accessibility.
 They are intended to help you find some of the most significant accessibility issues that people with disabilities may experience when using the website being tested.
 However, be aware that they are not a complete set of accessibility tests, so performing them all doesn't automatically mean you will find every possible accessibility problem present.
 Some complex or less commonly found accessibility issues are not covered in these tests.